February, A Month to Love

 My heartfelt feelings………

-Dear readers, It is my hope that this Valentine’s Day and everyday, we will all find a way to let other’s know we love them.
-Make a phone call, send a card to someone you have not seen in a long time, make a meal for a senior, who lives alone, bake cookies,or make up little plates filled with goodies, and add a note, wishing them a great day.
-You will see the love in their eyes and I know your heart will sing.
+Dear readers, I hope that this Valentine’s Day and every day, we will all find a way to let other’s know we love them.
+Make a phone call, send a card to someone you have not seen in a long time, make a meal for a senior, who lives alone, bake cookies, or make up little plates filled with goodies, and add a note, wishing them a great day.
+You will see the love in their eyes, and I know your heart will sing.

 Wishing everyone a very Happy Valentine’s Day!